 Maslow’s Hierarchy of Needs and Consumer Buying Behavior

-Consumer buying behavior is a broad term that covers a consumer’s attitudes, preferences, and decisions in the marketplace.
-A huge part of studying consumer behavior relies on psychology and sociology.
+Consumer buying behaviour is a broad term that covers a consumer’s attitudes, preferences, and decisions in the marketplace.
+A huge part of studying consumer behaviour relies on psychology and sociology.
 The first step in the buying process is problem recognition.
 Problem recognition refers to the time when a consumer realizes that he/she has an unfulfilled need.

 Researchers estimate that the average person may be exposed to over 1,500 ads or brand communications a day.
 Viewers will forget most of the advertisements they see during the day.
 However, as a message is being repeated, it sticks into our memories.